 One way we hope to enhance our impact is to connect volunteers in group projects that address a wide range of issues facing the Lincoln Park neighborhood.
 The pandemic has both amplified current issues and made additional challenges evident, including a lack of affordable housing, technology and wi-fi disparities which makes remote learning difficult in low income neighborhoods like Lincoln Park, and issues related to climate change and sustainability.

 One such project that current VISTAs will continue from the prior service year is the Legacy House project.
-The Legacy House project, which aims to rehabilitate a condemned building at 2114 W Third Street, hopes to be a step in reducing blight in the Lincoln Park neighborhood.
+The Legacy House project, which aims to rehabilitate a condemned building in Duluth’s Lincoln Park neighborhood, hopes to be a step in reducing blight in the Lincoln Park neighborhood.
 Once complete, the Legacy House will serve as an affordable housing option for future Ecolibrium3 AmeriCorps VISTAs and is an effort to make the Ecolibrium3 AmeriCorps VISTA program more accessible to volunteers of all backgrounds.
 The Legacy House Project is also a clear example of the power of community partnerships as several local businesses, organizations and trade unions have donated their time and resources to make the project possible.
 While the project is still well underway, progress is being made everyday!